 The Ambulatory Surgical Center Quality Reporting (ASCQR) Program is a pay-for-reporting, quality data program finalized by the Centers for Medicare & Medicaid Services (CMS).
 Under this program, ASCs report quality of care data for standardized measures to receive the full annual update to their ASC annual payment rate, beginning with Calendar Year (CY) 2014 payments.

 Initial program requirements were included in the CY 2012 Outpatient Prospective Payment System (OPPS)/ASC final rule, CMS-1525-FC, and the FY 2013 Inpatient Prospective Payment System (IPPS) rule.

 ASC Quality Reporting Measures

 The Centers for Medicare & Medicaid Services (CMS) seeks to develop a comprehensive set of quality measures to be available for widespread use for making informed decisions and quality improvement in the ambulatory surgical center (ASC) setting.
-A variety of data sources are used to determine the quality of care that Medicare beneficiaries receive, including chart-abstracted data submission and Quality Data Codes placed on the CMS claim form, both completed by the facility, or through Medicare administrative claims information.
+For the CY 2020 payment determinations, a variety of data sources were used to determine the quality of care that Medicare beneficiaries received, including measures submitted via a web-based tool and Quality Data Codes placed on the CMS claim form, both completed by the facility, or through Medicare administrative claims information.

 CMS continues to evaluate measures, ensuring meaningful information is collected to ensure quality of care, removing measures that are no longer needed and adding measures to continue the quality improvement process.
-Future measures planned for future implementation will focus on intraoperative and post-operative care.
+Measures planned for future implementation will focus on intraoperative and post-operative care.